Lydia Leonard: Stage

+Screen

-On television she had an ongoing role in 1950s-set detective series Jericho starring Robert Lindsay, and appeared in True True Lie (2006) and The Long Walk to Finchley (2008), along with a cameo in Rome (2006, "The Stolen Eagle"), and as a nurse in the BBC's Casualty 1909.
+On television Leonard had an ongoing role in 1950s-set detective series Jericho starring Robert Lindsay, and appeared in True True Lie (2006) and The Long Walk to Finchley (2008), along with a cameo in Rome (2006, "The Stolen Eagle"), and as a nurse in the BBC's Casualty 1909.

-Leonard appeared on stage as Polyxena in a Royal Shakespeare Company production of Hecuba starring Vanessa Redgrave, the production played in London's West End and then at B.A.M in New York.
-She played Hazel Conway alongside Francesca Annis in the National Theatre's production of Time and the Conways.
-In 2005 she appeared as Caroline Cushing in the original Donmar Theatre and West End productions of Frost/Nixon.
-In 2010 Leonard played the role of Jackie Onassis in Martin Sherman's play Onassis at the Novello Theatre in London.

-In 2008 Leonard played the female lead in the BBC remake of The 39 Steps.
-Part of the Christmas scheduling, its first showing was the most watched programme on BBC One on that day.

-Leonard starred as Cynthia in Joanna Hogg's 2010 feature film Archipelago.
+In 2008 she played the female lead in the BBC feature film remake of The 39 Steps.
+She starred as Cynthia in Joanna Hogg's 2010 feature film Archipelago.

 In 2012, Leonard starred in two episodes of ITV drama series Whitechapel, as psychiatrist Morgan Lamb, for which she was nominated for Most Outstanding Actress at the Monte Carlo television awards.

-In 2013 Leonard played a leading role in the action adventure film Legendary: Tomb of the Dragon alongside Dolph Lundgen and Scott Adkins.

-In 2013 Leonard played Alex Lang in DreamWorks The Fifth Estate starring Benedict Cumberbatch.
+In 2013, she played a leading role in the action adventure film Legendary: Tomb of the Dragon.
+In the same year, she played Alex Lang in DreamWorks The Fifth Estate, starring Benedict Cumberbatch.

 In 2015, Leonard played Virginia Woolf in Life in Squares, a BBC miniseries on the Bloomsbury Group.

-Between 2019-2022, Leonard appeared as Mariana Lawton in Gentleman Jack.
+Between 2019 and 2022, she appeared as Mariana Lawton in Gentleman Jack.

-In 2022, Leonard starred as Rebecca Fox in Ten Percent, the English version of the French original, Call My Agent!.
+In 2022, Leonard starred as Rebecca Fox in Ten Percent, the English version of the French original TV series Call My Agent!.
 That same year, Leonard appeared as Cherie Blair in series 5 of Netflix drama The Crown.
-On playing Blair, Leonard told the Evening Standard, I have a huge amount of respect for her. [...]
-It’s fun playing someone really famous.
-It brings its own interest from the wider audience and responsibility.
-Objectively I should care about playing a real living person, but I don’t, it’s just another character."